BK-Bagchi/scholar-stream/README.md

-# 📘 StudyMate
+# 📘 ScholarStream

-StudyMate is a modern web application that helps students connect with the perfect study partners based on subjects, expertise level, and learning preferences.
-Whether you prefer solo focus sessions, group collaboration, or online discussions — StudyMate makes it easy to find, connect, and grow together.
+ScholarStream is a modern web application that helps students connect with the perfect study partners based on subjects, expertise level, and learning preferences.
+Whether you prefer solo focus sessions, group collaboration, or online discussions — ScholarStream makes it easy to find, connect, and grow together.

 ---